 Learn the Signs.
 Act Early.
 Also, keep in mind that if your child was born prematurely (before 37 weeks of pregnancy) he or she may develop later than other children the same age.
 See

 Next Step: Talk with Your Pediatrician

 When you express concerns your child is development to the pediatrician, he or she will listen carefully and may ask you some additional questions.
 You may also be asked to complete screening questionnaire online or on paper; this is an

 assessment for developmental delays.
 Parent observations are an important part of a pediatrician's evaluation.
 Pediatricians use parental input on these questionnaires as a basis for further examination and referral.
+See these

 tips from the CDC for talking with your child's pediatrician about development.